mazemasterjs/game-server/README.md

 - [x] Add logic to automatically end games after a certain period of inactivity (set GAMES_STATES.ABANDONED)
 - [x] When a character turns walls are detected where there should not be
 - [x] Peripheral vision is seeing more cells further than it should be
-- [ ] Fragile Floor traps are persistent between mazes
+- [x] Fragile Floor traps are persistent between mazes
+- [ ] Implement the rest of the engram senses for monsters
+- [ ] Monster wanders randomly instead of following walls

 ## Change Notes

+### v0.10.0

+- poison dart traps now show a more descriptive outcome
+- a cat is inserted into the maze at the finish cell on the first turn
+- the cat will wander through the maze

 ### v0.9.11